PsiHQ/Site/index.md

   </div>
 </div>
 ~~~
 Welcome to my personal page!
-I recently graduated with an Integrated BS-MS from the Indian Association for the Cultivation of Science (IACS), and am heading to SISSA's Theoretical Particle Physics group for my PhD this fall.
+I recently graduated with an Integrated BS-MS from the Indian Association for the Cultivation of Science (IACS) with a physics major, and have joined SISSA's Theoretical Particle Physics group for my PhD since October 2025.

 I use this website to share a bit about myself, especially my academic journey, research interests and some other stuff that I find interesting.
 Feel free to look around and please reach out if you want to connect and discuss something - feedback is always appreciated!
 ## Research interests

 My research revolves around **theoretical high energy physics** and I am interested in different aspects of this broad and ever-evolving field, including particle phenomenology, quantum field theories and the interface between particle physics and cosmology.
 Some of the recent questions I've worked on include:

-• **Multi-ALP theories and axion echoes** - theoretically deriving an estimate of the echo signal in theories with multiple axion-like particles (ALPs) in a model-independent way.
+• **Multi-ALP theories and axion echoes** - I theoretically derived an estimate of the echo signal in theories with multiple axion-like particles (ALPs) in a model-independent way.

 • **Randall-Sundrum (RS) models and link between the hierarchy problem and ALPs** - based on earlier literature on ALPs originating from a Kalb-Ramond field in warped geometries, I calculated the predicted ALP/photon coupling strength assuming the RS solution to the hierarchy problem and compared it to current experimental bounds.

-• **Electroweak phase transitions in the early universe** - explored cosmological (gravitational wave) and collider probes of the two Higgs doublet model during my brief visit to Osaka University.
+• **Electroweak phase transitions in the early universe** - I explored cosmological (gravitational wave) and collider probes of the two Higgs doublet model during my brief visit to Osaka University.

 As a fresh undergrad at IACS, I also explored nonlinear dynamics and some aspects of weak measurements.
 More details can be found on the [research](/menu1/) page.